MEET THE TEAM

 Nadia Karmelia

 Nadia is a young woman from Kampung Melayu, Mendawai, Katingan, currently pursuing a Bachelor’s degree in Management at Universitas Muhammadiyah through the Central Kalimantan Governor’s Scholarship.
-She has previously worked at PT RMU and has experience as a research assistant and assistant chef.
+She has previously worked for an ecosystem restoration, carbon company in her village, and has experience as a research assistant and assistant chef.
 She is also active in Mapala, the student environmental organisation.

 Nadia aims to build her potential through mentoring, confidence-building, and new opportunities, with the dream of becoming a role model for young people in her community.